python-discord/site/pydis_site/apps/content/resources/guides/python-guides/app_commands.md

 ```

 If the check fails, it will raise a `MissingPermissions` error which can be handled within an app commands error handler!
-We will discuss making an error handler later in the gist.
+We will discuss making an error handler later in the Gist.
 All the permissions can be found [here](https://discordpy.readthedocs.io/en/latest/api.html?highlight=discord%20permissions#discord.Permissions).

 Other methods that you can decorate the commands with are -
 - `bot_has_permissions` | This checks if the bot has the required permissions for executing the slash command.
 This raises a [BotMissingPermissions](https://discordpy.readthedocs.io/en/latest/interactions/api.html?highlight=app_commands%20checks%20has_role#discord.app_commands.BotMissingPermissions) exception.